Crowds to crown UK queen's 60th anniversary party

 “You should be more dignified in a really serious recession.
 You ought to cut down on this nonsense.
 It’s making us a bit of a laughing stock.
 What have we got to celebrate?”

-The royal family officially costs taxpayers between 30 and 40 million pounds a year, although the total does not include security and other outgoings.
+The royal family officially costs taxpayers between 30 and 40 million pounds a year ($47-63 million), although the total does not include security and other outgoings.
 Republic estimates the cost at over 200 million pounds.

 Elizabeth was in Kenya with husband Philip when she learned of the death of her father, George VI, famously portrayed by Colin Firth in the Oscar-winning movie “The King’s Speech”.